 Research

-Research Interest: corporate governance, institutional investor, and investor behavior, ESG.
+Research Interest: corporate governance, institutional investor, mutual funds, investor behavior, and ESG.

 Published and Accepted Papers